 Much has been made of recent property growth in the United Kingdom.
 But does working from home mean that London property prices will decline as people move to the county and commute to the city on an infrequent basis?

-Are we in a bubble, is the rapid price growth merely a reflection of stamp duty holiday, and will prices decline as stamp holiday ends?
+Are we in a bubble, is the rapid price growth in the UK merely a reflection of stamp duty holiday and will prices decline as stamp holiday ends?
 I don’t think this will happen; I think the opposite will occur.

-Lack of New Supply
+Lack of new supply